-Reynolds syndrome (RS) is an autoimmune disorder characterized by association of primary biliary cirrhosis (PBC) with limited cutaneous Systemic Sclerosis (lcSSc) (see these terms).
+Reynolds syndrome (RS) is an autoimmune disorder characterized by the association of primary biliary cirrhosis (PBC) with limited cutaneous systemic sclerosis (lcSSc) (see these terms).

 Onset occurs between 30-65 years.
-RS is an association between features of PBC (fatigue, pruritus due to cholestasis, hepatomegaly) and mostly lcSSC (cutaneous calcifications, digital ulcers, facial telangiectasias, calcinosis, Raynaud's phenomenon, esophageal involvement and sclerodactyly (formerly called CREST syndrome).
-In 50% of cases, the symptoms of scleroderma occur prior to those of PBC.
-About 25-50 % of newly diagnosed RS patients have hyperpigmentation of skin and jaundice is a late stage symptom.
+RS associates the features of PBC (fatigue, pruritus due to cholestasis, hepatomegaly) with most features of lcSSC (cutaneous calcifications, digital ulcers, facial telangiectasias, calcinosis, Raynaud's phenomenon, esophageal involvement and sclerodactyly).
+In 50% of cases, symptoms of scleroderma occur prior to those of PBC.
+About 25-50 % of newly diagnosed RS patients have hyperpigmentation of skin, and jaundice at a later stage.
 Inflammatory arthropathies are observed in approximately 40% of patients with PBC.
-In some patients, RS is associated with other autoimmune diseases such as Sjögren's syndrome, hemolytic anemia and in one case with thymoma (see these terms).
-An overlap syndrome between nodular regenerative hyperplasia of the liver, PBC, and LcSSc may exist.
+In some, RS is associated with other autoimmune diseases such as Sjögren's syndrome, autoimmune hemolytic anemia and (in one case) with thymoma (see these terms).
+An overlap syndrome between nodular regenerative hyperplasia of the liver (see this term), PBC, and lcSSc may exist.

 The pathological mechanism of RS has not yet been established, but it is assumed to be an auto-immune disorder.
-A heterozygous missense mutation in LBR>/i> exon 9 has been identified in one Caucasian women with RS.
+A heterozygous missense mutation in LBR exon 9 was identified in a Caucasian woman with RS.
 The mutation was predicted to induce a change in Lamin B receptor tertiary structure.
-Mutation in LBR>/i> may either have direct pathogenic effect or constitute a predisposing factor in conjunction with other genetic and environmental factors.
+Mutations in LBR may either have a direct pathogenic effect or constitute a predisposing factor in conjunction with other genetic and environmental factors.

-Diagnosis of RS relies on clinical findings for LcSSc and for PBC on biochemical evidence of cholestasis which is based on marked elevation of serum alkaline phosphatase, gamma-glutamyl transpeptidase enzymes and IgM concentrations, a positive test for serum mitochondrial antibody, histologic evidence of non suppurative destructive cholangitis and destruction of interlobular bile ducts.
+Diagnosis of RS relies on the clinical findings for lcSSc and, for PBC, on the biochemical evidence of cholestasis which is based on marked elevation of serum alkaline phosphatase, gamma-glutamyl transpeptidase enzymes and IgM concentrations, a positive test for serum mitochondrial antibody, histologic evidence of non suppurative destructive cholangitis and destruction of interlobular bile ducts.
 An elevated serum bilirubin is a poor prognostic sign.
 Specific autoantibodies associated with both facets of the disease (antimitochondrial antibodies for PBC and anticentromere/antitopoisomerase for SSc), and suggestive microscopical abnormalities in the skin and liver have been found in patients affected with RS.
-Furthermore, a higher prevalence of clonal populations of CD8+ TCRBV3+ T cells have been found in RS.
+Furthermore, a higher prevalence of clonal populations of CD8+ TCRBV3+ T cells has been found in RS.

-Association with primary sclerosing cholangitis and SSc is extremely rare.
-Cholestasis in SSc patients may also reflect liver congestion due to right heart failure in case of severe pulmonary hypertension.
+The association with primary sclerosing cholangitis and SSc is extremely rare.
+Cholestasis in SSc patients may also reflect liver congestion due to right-sided heart failure in cases with severe pulmonary hypertension.
 Medications (antibiotics, anabolic steroids, birth control pills, chlorpromazine, cimetidine, estradiol) may cause cholestasis similar to that of PBC.